Hong Kong Central Library

 Hong Kong Central Library is the largest library in Hong Kong, flagship library of Hong Kong Public Libraries (HKPL) and used as Hong Kong Public Library headquarters, functioning as the territory's National Library.
 It is located at the intersection of Moreton Terrace and Causeway Road in Causeway Bay.

 Facing Victoria Harbour, the 12-storey high building occupies a gross area of 9400 sqm with a floor area of 33800 sqm.
 The building cost of the Central Library was HK$690 million ($88 million).
 The Library's collections amount to one fifth of the Hong Kong Public Libraries System; 2.3 million items out of the total 12.1 million items.

 The library's 11th floor houses the HKPL head office.
 The arch-shaped doorway atop the front facade of the Hong Kong Central Library symbolises the Gate to Knowledge, while the triangle, square and circle which make up the arch all carry further meaning.
 The circle represents the sky, the square the land and the triangle the accretion of knowledge.
 When it was originally proposed, the design was controversial and received critiques from Urban Council members.

 Additionally, the library has an intelligent building design.
-Power and data line reach every corner of the building, laying the necessary foundation for digital service.
+Power and data lines reach every corner of the building, laying the necessary foundation for digital service.